-Braking distance.
-The distance your vehicle will travel, in ideal conditions; while you are braking.
-At 55 mph on dry pavement with good brakes, it can take about 216 feet.
+Braking Distance.
+The distance it takes to stop once the brakes are put on.
+At 55 mph on dry pavement with good brakes, it can take a heavy vehicle about 390 feet to stop.
+It takes about 4 1/2 seconds.